rohan843/GameRecommenderEngine/README.md

 ## Steps To Run Locally

 Please follow these steps to run the 3 servers (architecture described below) locally.
 For this, python 3.9.12 was used.
 The OS used was Windows 11, but it should work on Windows 10 as well.
 The steps are:

+> Note: Edge was used for testing and developing the frontend scripts.
+The code also works in Chrome, but may lead to issues in firefox.

 1. Install git.
 2. Clone the github repo in any folder of your chioce.